Alexander the Last: Plot summary

 Alex is an actress who is attracted to her co-star Jamie, who stars alongside her in a local theater play.
 Alex is also married to an independent musician named Elliott.
 When Elliott goes on tour with his music, Alex lets Jamie sleep on her couch and flirts with him.
 Alex continues to fall in love with Jamie while Jamie has a relationship with her sister.
 The film concludes with Alex being remorseful for her actions.

 Production

 Swanberg stated that he worked "more collaboratively" with other people than he did on his earlier films.
 The producers were Anish Savhani and Noah Baumbach.
 Baumbach was Swanberg's main off-set creative consultant and he helped with the film after viewing the director's previous film Hannah Takes the Stairs.
 Working with Baumbach made Swanberg become a more self-confident director.
 Swanberg said that his films need to provide what does not exist, while also competing with the moments that are on YouTube and Facebook.
-He also said, "Alexander The Last is when I’ve reached my conclusions about certain things".
-The film was shot with a HD Handycam.
+He also said: "Alexander The Last is when I’ve reached my conclusions about certain things".
+The film was shot with an HD Handycam.
 The leads in the film are also the screenwriters.